List of Monster Jam video games: Monster Jam: Path of Destruction

 Monster Jam: Path of Destruction is a racing video game based on the USHRA monster truck series and the third and final Monster Jam game to be published by Activision, releasing on all major seventh-generation platforms in late 2010.
 It was the fourth edition in the series, the previous release being Monster Jam: Urban Assault.
 Monster Jam: Path of Destruction was released on November 9, 2010 in North America and on March 18, 2011 in Europe and the United Kingdom.

 The game features 28 licensed Monster Jam trucks.
 A new feature allows players to customize their own trucks with more than 1,000 parts.
 The game's multiplayer functions are head-to-head like the previous games.

 Activision unveiled the game's title on July 28, 2010.
 Dennis Anderson, along with Tom Meents, George Balhan, Lupe Soza and Scott Douglass provided voice overs.

 Monster Jam (iOS) and Monster Jam Battlegrounds

-Monster Jam is an iOS game developed and released by GameMill Entertainment in 2014.
+Monster Jam is an iOS game developed by Team6 Game Studios and released by GameMill Entertainment in 2014.
 An expanded, updated version, titled Monster Jam Battlegrounds, was later released on PC, PlayStation 3 and Xbox 360.

 The games feature 2.5D modes, with one being similar to the Trials series, as well as third-person stadium races and freestyle events.
 Monster Jam (2014) features 24 licensed monster trucks, while Monster Jam Battlegrounds features 23 trucks.